ilkka/ronimopi/README.markdown

 Installation
 ------------

+This program requires the Isaac bot framework.
+To install it, e.g. "gem install isaac".

 Create the directory $HOME/.config/ronimopi and copy the provided example config.yml file there.
 You will find it in the examples directory.
 Customize the file to your liking.